Guide to Riding a Motorcycle with A Passenger

 - Instruct them to sit close to you and that this is best for the motorcycle too.
 If a heavy passenger sits too far back on the seat this can affect steering negatively in the front.

 - Inform your passenger that a motorcycle leans to turn and that it works best if they lean with you.
 If they’re confused about this or often scared, just have them focus their eyes at the centre of the back of your helmet.
 This will keep their body position upright and in line with yours.

 - Inform them they can also use their knees to hang on to you by squeezing them/the thighs against yours (if applicable per your motorcycle make/model).

-- Instruct them where to hang on and to hang on at all times to you.
+- Instruct them where to hang on to you.
 When they become more familiar with acceleration effects on the bike etc. they can hang on to seat grips or rails.

 - Inform that they are welcome to wave to oncoming motorcyclists but may not signal.

 Your Preparation for the Passenger: You may have to adjust your motorcycle shocks and your tyre pressure for load, the same as you would when carrying cargo.
 Refer to your motorcycle owner’s manual and make the necessary changes.